howdyai/botkit/packages/botbuilder-slack/readme.md

 * write a readme
 * implement signed secrets: https://api.slack.com/docs/verifying-requests-from-slack#a_recipe_for_security

+* how do we spawn a bot for proactive messages in a multi-team scenario?

 * Implement a middleware that reformats activities into the appropriate framework activity type and populates fields like membersAdded membersRemoved reactionsAdded reactionsRemoved

+? stretch goals
-* build helpers for building attachments?
+* build helpers for building attachments? and improve slackdialog to use getters/setters?

-* helpers for handling buttons or dialogs?
+* helpers for handling buttons or dialogs? -> not sure what i meant by this

-* dialog stuff
+x dialog stuff
 x slash command replies
 x replyinteractive
 x reply in thread